 Few outdoor activities provide the challenge and adventure of sea kayaking.
 We tell you the important details you need to know about your kayak adventure before hitting the waves.

-What Is A Sea Kayak?
+What Is a Sea Kayak?

 A sea kayak is designed for higher speeds and more efficient turning than a recreational kayak.
 To those unfamiliar with kayaking, both may seem like the same thing, but there are differences between the two.
 A sea kayak is also narrower and generally longer.

-New sea kayakers might think of it as boring compared to the waterfall views or ferocious rapids they’ll experience at lakes and rivers.
-But sea kayaking offers a unique view of the world, since you can experience nature in a more personal way than with other types of boating.
+New sea kayakers might think of it as boring compared to the waterfall views or ferocious rapids they’ll experience in lakes and rivers.
+But sea kayaking offers a unique view of the world since you can experience nature in a more personal way than with other types of boating.
 Many kayakers who have tried and tested their skills on rivers and lakes haven’t experienced the excitement of open water.
 While this fun sport can be enjoyable no matter where you are, testing your mettle on a sea kayak affords its own unique adventure!
 Need a place to start?
 Take a trip up Virginia’s coast!

-Sea Kayaking In Virginia
+Sea Kayaking in Virginia

 The beauty and biodiversity of the Virginia coast create a perfect setting in which to explore the local environment by kayak.
 You can visit a number of local tour agencies to arrange sightseeing trips around the area.
 You’ll pass by interesting locations, such as False Cape State Park, and the many animals that migrate to them.

 To see osprey and the resident bald eagles, go to First Landing State Park.
 Here you can indulge in a bit of bird watching.
-If the season is right, you may even be able to spot a variety of other birds like egrets, herons, red-winged blackbirds and the belted kingfisher.
+If the season is right, you may even be able to spot a variety of other birds like egrets, herons, red-winged blackbirds, and the belted kingfisher.